 - It is required that the applicant holds a completed BA degree or equivalent, Masters degree with an international focus is preferred.

-Duration of Fellowship: The fellowship is for a 9-month term from mid-September 2017 to mid-June 2018.
+Duration of Fellowship: The fellowship is for a 10-month term from mid-September 2019 to mid-July 2020.

-How to Apply: The recruitment round for 2017 is between 3 April and 31 May and applications must be submitted via the online application portal.
+How to Apply: Applications must be submitted via the online application portal.

 Award Provider: Chatham House